 There are plenty of reasons why women snore.
 In many cases, simple lifestyle changes can help reduce it (cutting down on alcohol, quitting cigarettes, and losing weight).

 Targeted treatments might also help.
 The Snoreeze YouGov survey found that 70% more males than females have purchased a snoring relief product for themselves.
 Lots of women don’t realise that there are different types of snoring – and each type can be treated with a different product.

-If you’re unsure about what kind of snorer you might be, our “Diagnose your Snoring” tool can help.
-It’ll also recommend the treatment that’s right for you.
+If you’re unsure about what kind of snorer you might be, click here to find out more.
 Taking charge of your snoring can help you lead a healthier, happier, more active life – so don’t put it off any longer.